ai-mindset/ai-mindset.github.io/_posts/2024-12-07-TIL-llm-quantisation.md

 This is why Type-1 generally gives better quality results but needs more storage space.
 It has to keep track of both the scale and minimum for each block.

 ## Mixed Precision Strategies
-K-quantizations use different precision levels for different model components.
+K-quantisations use different precision levels for different model components.
 From [llama.cpp](https://github.com/ggerganov/llama.cpp) documentation, there are three variants:

-- S (Small): Uses single quantization throughout Example using Q3_K_S:
+- S (Small): Uses single quantisation throughout Example using Q3_K_S:
   > All model tensors → Q3_K (3-bit)
   > Result: 2.75GB size, 6.46 perplexity (7B model)